zestframework/zestframework.github.io/readme.md

 ```

 ## Contribution
-You're welcome to make contribution, the guideline is same what for Zest Framework.
+Thank you for considering contributing to the Zest framework!
+Feel free to create a pull request.
+### Contrubuting guide

+## License
+MIT